Improving social welfare in non-cooperative games with different types of quantum resources: Comparing different quantum resources in non-cooperative games

 To find such an example, we introduce a family of three-player games for which the questions and winning conditions are summarised in Table~\ref{table:3players}.
-Like the games specified in Tables~\ref{table:NC5} and~\ref{table:NC5sym}, these games are a form of multipartite binary graph game~\cite{anshu_contextuality_2020}, and are based on the $C_3$ graph.
-We assume a uniform distribution $\Pi$ over the questions and the payoff function is defined as in Equation~\eqref{eq:payoff} from the corresponding winning set $\W$.
+Like the games specified in Tables~\ref{table:NC5} and~\ref{table:NC5sym}, these games are a form of multipartite binary graph game~\cite{anshu_contextuality_2020}, this time based on the $C_3$ graph.
+We assume a uniform distribution $\Pi$ over the questions and the payoff function is defined as in Eq.~\eqref{eq:payoff} from the corresponding winning set $\W$.
 The $\text{NC}(C_3)$ family is parametrised by the two values $v_0, \, v_1$ determining the precise payoff function, and each new pair $(v_0, v_1)$ specifies a particular game within this family.

-A striking feature of these games is that they have a \emph{pseudo-telepathic} solution allowing the players to win all the time (i.e., with probability 1), while this is impossible when they only have access to classical solutions and local correlations (or shared random variables) as advice~\cite{brassard_quantum_2005}.
-The pseudo-telepathic solution involves the players sharing a $C_3$ graph state $CZ^{(1,2)}CZ^{(2,3)}CZ^{(3,1)} \ket{+}^{\otimes3}$ (i.e., a GHZ state~\cite{GHZ}) and measuring either in the computational $\{\ket{0},\ket{1}\}$ basis or the $\{\ket{+},\ket{-}\}$ basis depending on whether their type is 0 or 1, respectively.
-Writing $P$ the induce correlation of this quantum solution, then, for any value of $(v_0, v_1)$, the solution $(id_T, id_A, P)$ is a $\C_Q$-Nash equilibrium and $P \in Q_{\text{corr}}(G)$~\cite{groisman_how_2020}.
+A striking feature of these games is that they have a quantum \emph{pseudo-telepathic} solution allowing the players to win all the time (i.e., with probability 1), while this is impossible when they only have access to classical solutions using local correlations (or shared random variables) as advice~\cite{brassard_quantum_2005}.
+The pseudo-telepathic solution involves the players sharing a $C_3$ graph state $CZ^{(1,2)}CZ^{(2,3)}CZ^{(3,1)} \ket{+}^{\otimes3}$ (i.e., a GHZ-like state~\cite{GHZ}) and measuring the observables $Z$ or $X$ depending on whether their type is 0 or 1, respectively.
+Writing the induced correlation of this quantum solution as $P$, then, for any value of $(v_0, v_1)$, the solution $(id_T, id_A, P)$ is a $\C_Q$-Nash equilibrium and $P \in Q_{\text{corr}}(G)$~\cite{groisman_how_2020}.
 Similarly, one can readily check using semidefinite programming (as described in Sec.~\ref{sec:q_strat}) that this solution gives a quantum equilibrium and hence $P \in Q(G)$ as well.
-The social welfare of this solutions is $\frac{v_0 + v_1}{2}$~\cite{groisman_how_2020}.
+The social welfare of this solution is readily calculated to be $\frac{1}{2}(v_0 + v_1)$~\cite{groisman_how_2020}.